What Is a Pocket Listing and Why Would a Seller Use One?

 Also, while a pocket listing offers privacy, it’s not a ticket to avoiding sale preparations.
 Even if you’re selling to a private network, you’ll likely need to stage the home and make necessary repairs, as you would with any other listing.

 Wilcox recently worked with “extremely private” sellers in the greater Hartford, Connecticut, area who asked her to keep their three-bedroom, two-and-a-half-bath home off the MLS.
-“They just did not feel that they wanted everybody viewing their home online; they only wanted very serious buyers,” she explains.
+“They just did not feel that they wanted everybody viewing their home online; they only wanted very serious buyers,” she says.

 Sell your house faster and for more